The Wedgwood Neighborhood in Seattle: Looking Back, Looking Ahead in 2025-2026

 Lovestruck in Seattle, 8507 35th Ave NE, new bookstore in October 2025.

-Awaiting redevelopment at the shopping center site
+Redevelopment at the shopping center site: CANCELED

 The center of the Wedgwood business district is at the intersection of NE 85th Street where there is a closed QFC grocery store.
 The Wedgwood Broiler restaurant, other stores and Mechanics Bank are still open as of 2025.
 Photo by Valarie.